java/devjava-content/README.md

 ### GitHub Workflow

-Once your proposal has been moved to the `accepted` stage, you can begin working on your content.
+Once your proposal has been moved to the `approved` stage, you can begin working on your content.
 Here are the steps to do this:

 1. Fork this repo
 1. Create a branch off of `main` for each piece of content